SamyaDaleh/CL-Toolbox/doc/doc.md

         `itemForm` provides, feel free to create a new implementation with the data structure you need.
 Just convert them to a proper string representation in `itemForm`.
-2. In the respective `ToDeductionRulesConverter` create a method that takes your grammar formalism and the input string as input and returns a `ParsingSchema` object.
+2. In the respective `*ToDeductionRulesConverter` create a method that takes your grammar formalism and the input string as input and returns a `ParsingSchema` object.
 Create `DynamicDeductionRule` objects and add them as rules.
 Create `StaticDeductionRule` objects, give them a name and add them as axioms.
-Add an Item as Goal.
+Add at least one item as goal item.
-3. Add the new algorithm to `GrammarToDeductionRulesConverter` with a name it should be callable in the command line interface.
+3. Add the new algorithm to `com.github.samyadaleh.cltoolbox.chartparsing.converter.GrammarToDeductionRulesConverter` with a name it should be callable with from the command line interface.
+By convention the
+name of the algorithm is prefixed with the formalism to distinguish for instance between CYK for CFG and CYK for TAG.
+By convention the algorithm name is suffixed by a name of a variety if applicable, to distinguish for instance between the usual CYK and the CYK General algorithm.
-4. Add the algorithm with the same name to `GrammarToGrammarConverter`.
+4. If any kind of check or conversion needs to be done add the algorithm with the same name to `com.github.samyadaleh.cltoolbox.cli.GrammarToGrammarConverter`.
 If there are restrictions on the grammar format check for them here and add a conversion strategy for the please-switch.
-5. In `Main` if you implemented a new formalism add a call to the grammar parser and calls to the respective convert methods here.
+5. In `com.github.samyadaleh.cltoolbox.cli.Main` if you implemented a new formalism add a call to the grammar parser and calls to the respective convert methods here.
 In any case update the `printHelp()` method to inform the user about the new option.
 6. In `MainTest` add a call to the new algorithm.